 This notice is issued to enable residents to prepare in advance to evacuate.

-Elderly people and those who require more time to evacuate should commence evacuation.
+Elderly people and those who require more time to evacuate should commence evacuation from dangerous areas.

 Other people should pay attention to weather information, and make preparations to evacuate.